 Use the triple value of the current ATR (at the moment of the Fibonacci grid setting) to set the Stop Loss order.
 Set the Take Profit order, which has to be 3 times larger than the Stop Loss order.
 You can close the position when the next A-B-C wave retracement appears.
 So we trade within an endless cycle, we enter into the market at its beginning and exit at its end.

-The Elliott Waves is a universal and independent trading tool that may bring your great results if you have proper marking skill.
+The Elliott Waves is a universal and independent trading tool that may bring your great results if you have proper marking skills.
 Nevertheless, despite it is quite old, the theory has not grown into a full-fledged trading system and the result mostly depends on the subjective perception of a trader.
 If you want to have a better understanding of the market, the Elliott Wave Theory will help you in training the required skills or become your main trading strategy.